gunther-bachmann/6510/README.md

   - hygenic macros

 #### implementation without new knowledge
-* Warp multitude of flag-methods in 6510-interpreter into simple set of functions working on arbitrary flags, stored in a register, at some arbitrary position
+* wrap multitude of flag-methods in 6510-interpreter into simple set of functions working on arbitrary flags, stored in a register, at some arbitrary position
 * extend pretty print to write comments, too
 #### ... with some new knowledge